-- 2.1 For programmes, projects and research (hereafter collectively referred to as projects) that will facilitate the development of modern and sustainable agriculture, thereby enhancing the overall competitiveness of the agricultural industry, further supporting the development of the industry in terms of application of advanced technology and intensification of production, and helping the industry seize the opportunities arising from the GBA development, they may be considered, vetted and approved on their individual merits (such as the effectiveness of the project, the capability of the applicant, etc.). - 2.2 The following organisations will be eligible to apply: - (a) where applications are made by legal entities, the entity concerned should be a company incorporated in Hong Kong under the Companies Ordinance (Cap.
-622)2 and has a close connection with Hong Kong or a body corporate incorporated in Hong Kong under other Ordinances of the Hong Kong Special Administrative Region, including local registered agricultural co-operatives, non-profit-making agricultural organisations, non-governmental organisations.
-The applicants must demonstrate a close connection with the agricultural industry in Hong Kong; and
+2.1 For programmes, projects and research (hereafter collectively referred to as projects) that will contribute to fostering the sustainable development of the fisheries industry, with such initiatives bringing benefits to the operations of the local fisheries community as a whole, thereby enhancing the overall competitiveness of the fisheries industry, further supporting the development of the industry in terms of application of advanced technology and intensification of production and helping the industry seize the opportunities arising from the GBA development, they may be considered, vetted and approved on their individual merits (such as the effectiveness of the project, the capability of the applicant, etc.).

-2 Or the Companies Ordinance (Cap.
-32) before 3 March 2014.

-- (b) academic and research institutions in Hong Kong. - 2.3 Joint applications with overseas organisations and institutions are permissible, provided that the projects are led by a local group satisfying the criteria stated in paragraph 2.2 (a) and (b) above.
+- 2.2 The following organisations will be eligible to apply: - (a) where applications are made by legal entities, the entity concerned should be a company incorporated in Hong Kong under the Companies Ordinance (Cap.
+622) and has a close connection with Hong Kong or a body corporate incorporated in Hong Kong under other Ordinances of the Hong Kong Special Administrative Region, including local registered fisheries co-operatives, non-profit-making fisheries organisations, nongovernmental organisations.
+The applicants must demonstrate a close connection with the fisheries industry in Hong Kong; and - (b) academic and research institutions in Hong Kong. - 2.3 Joint applications with overseas organisations and institutions are permissible, provided that the projects are led by a local group satisfying the criteria stated in paragraph 2.2 (a) and (b) above.